 To practice pran mudra guide your thumb to touch both your little finger and ring finger.
 Middle finger and index finger are extended straight.
 Practice this mudra with both hands.
 This mudra is best used in meditation and pranayama.
 Find a comfortable seat for meditation and pranayama and then draw your hands into the mudra and rest them on the back of your thighs/knees.

-This mudra can be practiced with a very simple pranayama: Sama Vritti.
+I like to practice this energizing mudra with a very simple pranayama called Sama Vritti.
+I find that combining Sama Vritti with Pran mudra gives me a sense of balanced energy and vitality.
+I’m energized, but still grounded.
 Sama vritti is an equal length inhale and exhale.
 This pranayama can be combined with the chant of “So hum” for maximum benefit.
 Chant “So” on the inhale and “hum” on the exhale.
+I like to imagine life force energy flowing into my body on each inhale and nourishing my cells on the exhale.
+Our minds are so powerful, let me know if you have a visualization that helps your practice.

 Feel free to practice pran mudra for 5-30 minutes each day.

-Pran mudra activates muladhara (our root chakra) and pelvic floor.
+Pran mudra activates Muladhara (our root chakra) and pelvic floor, in addition to our third chakra, Manipura.
+Our third chakra is our center of personal power and self confidence.
 This simple hand mudra has many benefits, for example: it increases vitality while reducing fatigue, it improves our assertiveness, self confidence, courage and ability to see things through.
 When combined with slow, conscious deep breaths pran mudra is calming and can help overcome nervousness.

 This mudra, in addition to improving confidence and courage can also help you envision your future in accordance with your dharma.
 According to Anodea Judith’s book Creating on Purpose “When you act from vision, rather than what the world tells you is possible, your life becomes energized, and your vision becomes contagious to others.”
 It’s time to take charge and live your ideal life.
 If you’re not happy with your current situation I encourage you to begin a mudra practice and to also begin working with a sankalpa.